Boys State and Girls State

-The American Legion Boys State and American Legion Auxiliary Girls State are summer leadership and citizenship programs for high school juniors, which focus on exploring the mechanics of American government and politics.
-The programs are sponsored by the American Legion (AL) and the American Legion Auxiliary (ALA) respectively.
-Boys and girls are usually nominated by their high school during their junior year.
-One male student and one female student from each high school are then selected to receive the honor after a competitive application process.
-Boys and Girls State programs both began in 1937.
+The American Legion Boys State and American Legion Auxiliary Girls State are week-long summer leadership and citizenship programs for high school juniors that help students learn the mechanics of American government and politics.
+The programs are sponsored by the American Legion (AL) and the American Legion Auxiliary (ALA), respectively.
+Students are usually nominated by their high school during their junior year.
+Male and female students from each high school are then selected to receive the honor after a competitive application process.
+Once attending, students are given the opportunity to simulate local-level and state-level politics through mock elections and government positions.
+Both Boys and Girls State began in 1937.

+Procedures and Activities

 Boys/Girls State is typically staffed by Legion Family members, past participants, and/or community leaders who volunteer their time and effort.
 Administrative costs are defrayed by their state Legion organizations and local businesses.

-Each state's program varies, but in general program participants are divided into subgroups referred to as cities or towns.
+Each state's program varies, but generally program participants are divided into subgroups referred to as cities or towns.
 Most programs will assign citizens to one of two political parties.
 These parties are generally not representative of existing American parties.
 Delegates in many programs meet as parties and craft their own unique party platforms from scratch.
 Some parties carry their platforms over from year to year.
 Although most programs assign citizens randomly to a political party, a few programs have an ideological sorting mechanism to place delegates in a political party with others holding similar views.
 The citizens of each of these cities elect mock municipal officials, county officials, and representatives to the mock state legislature.
 Many programs also have a county level as well.
 The participants also elect state officials, such as governor, lieutenant governor, and other state-level officials mirroring their actual state.
 The legislature meets to organize, elect leaders, and to pass bills, in a way that is similar to how their actual state legislature operates.
 Some programs tend to have a more traditional education focus, providing speakers and training throughout the week and then concluding with mock political functions.
 Other programs take a more hands-on approach by running the mock government activities all week.
 American Legion chaplains host an interdenominational Christian church service for participants on Sunday, prior to graduation from Boys State or Girls State.